braboj/state-machines/README.md

 ## How to run the code

+1. Checkout the project to a folder of your choice
-1. Uncomment FSM_A or FSM_B in the ./src/main.c file to run the respective state machine.
+2. Uncomment FSM_A or FSM_B in the ./src/main.c file to run the respective state machine.
-2. Uncomment the TEST macro in the ./src/main.c file to run the test cases.
+3. Uncomment the TEST macro in the ./src/main.c file to run the test cases.
-3. Run the following commands in the terminal:
+4. Run the following commands in the terminal:

 ```bash
 $ cd <path_to_project_directory>